TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Signal Processing Subsystem.md

 100–200 Hz, which provides sufficient data to capture small chest motion and supports Empirical Mode Decomposition (EMD) without aliasing
 \[4\],\[9\].
-Initial conditioning, including noise reduction, decimation to 10 -20 H, and detrending, which reduces computational load while preserving the low-frequency content where respiration and heart rate occur.
+Initial conditioning, including noise reduction, decimation to 10-20 Hz, and detrending, which reduces computational load while preserving the low-frequency content where respiration and heart rate occur.
 A high-pass filter with a cutoff between 0.05 and 0.1 Hz is then applied to suppress very low-frequency disturbances (such as the drone’s